quaderno/quaderno-developers/source/includes/_quaderno_js.md

 ***Async request***.
 Retrieve the product info identified by `couponCode`.
 Returns a `coupon` object in the resolve function.

+You can register your products manually in [quadernoapp.com/checkout/coupons](https://quadernoapp.com/checkout/coupons) or [programatically with our API](https://developers.quaderno.io/api/#coupons).

 ### getLastTax()
 ```js
   taxes = Quaderno.getLastTax();